redis/docs/content/operate/rc/resilient-apps.md

 weight: 85
 ---

-You can set up your Redis Cloud databases and Redis Client libraries that can help your app re-connect to your database after unexpected failover events or network outages and minimize data losses.
+You can set up your Redis Cloud databases and Redis Client libraries to ensure your app re-connects to your database after unexpected failover events or network outages and minimize data losses.

 ## Set up databases